Dineth-Mudalige/Data-Driven-Control-of-VNS-Cardiac/README.md

  This is the read me for the open source code provided as supplement to the Frontiers in Physiology paper:

- *Data Driven Control of Vagus Nerve Stimulation for the Cardiac System: an in silico Computational Study*
+ *Data Driven Control of Vagus Nerve Stimulation for the Cardiovascular System: an in silico Computational Study*

  Authors: A. Branen, Y. Yao, M. Kothare, B. Mahmoudi, and G. Kumar, 2022